giacomelli/SalesforceSharp/README.md

 client.Update("Account", "<record id>", new Account() { Name = "name updated", Description = "description updated" }));

 // Using an anonymous.
-Only required properties will be updated. client.Update("Account", "<record id>", new { Description = "description updated" }));
+Only specified properties will be updated. client.Update("Account", "<record id>", new { Description = "description updated" }));

 ```